top of page

 2. Speculum Insertion: We will gently insert a speculum into the vagina to widen it so that we have a clear view of the cervix.

-3. Cell Collection: Once we can see the cervix, we collect a sample of cervical cells using a small brush or spatula.
+3. Cell Collection: Once we can see the cervix, we collect a sample of cervical cells using a small, soft brush.

 4. Completion: The speculum is removed, and the cell sample is sent to the laboratory for analysis.